gagneurlab/drop/docs/source/prepare.rst

 Advanced options
 ----------------

-A local copy of DROP can be edited and modified for uncovering potential issues or increasing outputs.
+A local copy of DROP can be edited and modified.
-For example, the user might want to add new plots to the ``Summary`` scripts, or add additional columns to the results tables.
-Also, the number of threads allowed for a computational step can be modified.
+For example, the user might want to add new plots to the ``Summary`` scripts, add additional columns to the results tables, or modify the number of threads allowed for a script.

 .. note::